7 Steps Involved in Effective Delegation [Explained]

 Reward those who did well.
 However, whether an employee did well or not, find areas to put positive comments.
 Some positive comments can motivate your team members to keep handling the task and help you with other jobs in the future.

 You can have a monthly performance review to recognize top performers.
-Acknowledgement can serve as a source of inspiration and promote healthy competition among team members.
+Acknowledgment can serve as a source of inspiration and promote healthy competition among team members.

 7. Give and Ask for Feedback